dsa-sn/cs-101/README.md

-CS101 -- Programming Fundamentals
+# CS101 -- Programming Fundamentals

+By Dakar Software Academy

 ## Prerequisites

 This course is designed to help equip students with the technical skills and foundational knowledge necessary to succeed at Dakar Software Academy.
 As such, there are no prerequisites for this course.

 ## Course Overview

-This course is designed to help students with beginner-level coding experience master the fundamentals of coding and Computer Science, so that they will be well-equipped to get the most out of all the other courses they'll take at Dakar Software Academy.
+This course is designed to help students with beginner-level coding experience master the fundamentals of coding and Computer Science, so that they will be well-equipped to get the most out of all the other courses they'll take at <strong>Dakar Software Academy</strong>.
 This course will cover the foundations of Procedural and Object-Oriented Programming, functions and recursion, debugging, best practices for solving problems, and how to write clean, structured code.

 ### Who should enroll (optional)

-Anybody!
+Everybody!

 ## Learning Objectives